-We have also recently launched the Sound BlasterX Professional Gaming Series, a new line of high-end gaming audio peripherals for gaming enthusiasts and pro-gamers.
-The series includes the Sound BlasterX H7 and Sound BlasterX H5 circumaural (over-the-ear) and the Sound BlasterX P5 in-ear headsets, and the Sound BlasterX G5, an external USB 7.1 HD sound card with built-in headphone amplifier.
+During the year, we launched the Sound BlasterX Pro-Gaming Series, a new line of high-end gaming audio peripherals for gaming enthusiasts and pro-gamers.
+The series includes the Sound BlasterX H7 and H5 circumaural (over-the-ear) gaming headsets, the Sound BlasterX P5 in-ear gaming headset, and the Sound BlasterX G5, an external USB 7.1 HD audio portable sound card with built-in headphone amplifier.
+The latest additions to the Sound BlasterX Pro-Gaming series are the recently announced Sound BlasterX speakers, including the Sound BlasterX Katana, an all-in-one 24-bit Under-Monitor Audio System which utilizes Creative's most powerful multi-core audio DSP and can also operate as a Sound Blaster sound card.